msisouphanh/pokedex/README.md

 ## Running the Pokedex

 1. Clone the repository to your local machine.
-2. Install Vite by running: `npm install vite@latest`
+2. In your command prompt, install Vite by running: `npm install vite@latest`
-3. Install React Router with: `npm install react-router-dom`
+3. In your code environment install depencencies by running `npm install` in your environment
 4. Start the development server using: `npm run dev`
 5. Open your browser and navigate to `http://localhost:5173`